nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ View traces with `go tool trace`

 You can view traces interactively in browser with standard Go tooling.
-This web tool also shows network blocking profile, synchronization blocking profile, syscall blockign profile, scheduler latency profile.
+This web tool also shows network blocking profile, synchronization blocking profile, syscall blocking profile, scheduler latency profile.

 ```